spyre-project/spyre/README.md

 and usually consist of checks that should not be computationally or I/O intensive.

-File and system scanners need to be implemented as objects adhering to the `FileScanner` and `SystemScanner` interfaces, respectively, and have to be registered on startup.
+File, process, and system scanners need to be implemented as objects adhering to the `FileScanner`, `ProcScanner`, and `SystemScanner` interfaces, respectively, and have to be registered on startup.
 Packages containing those implementations should be imported via `module_config/*.go`.
 See `scanner/modules.go` for details and `scanner/yara`, `scanner/eventobj`, `scanner/registry` for concrete implementations.

 ## Potentially interesting sub-packages